mountainMath/doodles/content/posts/2021-06-08-basement-confidential-vancouver-s-informal-housing-stock/index.markdown

 # Informal housing
 While housing is highly regulated via zoning bylaws, building code, and fire code, in situations of housing scarcity we often get informal housing that exists outside of - or only partially covered by - the existing regulatory framework.
 We often associate slums or shantytowns with the term *informal housing*, but it also applies to more organized settlements like Kowloon Walled City, or, in the context of subterranean Vancouver, [a good portion of our secondary suite stock](https://onlinelibrary.wiley.com/doi/10.1111/cag.12410).

 Secondary suites in Vancouver span the spectrum between formal and informal housing.
 While secondary suites have long been a part of Vancouver's housing market, they only acquired a route to formal legalization across most of the City in 2004.
 However, to become fully formalized secondary suites still have to clear a number of regulatory hurdles, ranging from minimum dwelling size to minimum ceiling height and other building code and fire standards.
-Then, after paying a [small fee](https://vancouver.ca/doing-business/long-term-rental-business-licence.aspx), they can receive a city permit as a secondary suite rental unit.
-The vast majority of secondary suites still remain part of the un-permitted informal housing sector.
+Then, after paying a [small fee](https://vancouver.ca/doing-business/long-term-rental-business-licence.aspx), they can receive a city licence as a secondary suite rental unit.
+The vast majority of secondary suites still remain part of the un-licensed (and largely un-permitted) informal housing sector.

-Even permitted secondary suites lack some of the regulatory tools that applies to other forms of housing.
+Even permitted and licensed secondary suites lack some of the regulatory tools that applies to other forms of housing.
 For example, neither the City of Vancouver Empty Homes Tax, nor the provincial Speculation and Vacancy Tax apply to suites.
 The flexibility of suites, which in most cases maintain an internal doorway to the main unit, mean they can easily be re-absorbed into the main dwelling unit.
 This weakens how the Residential Tenancy Act can be applied to tenancies in secondary suites, for instance by leaving landlords ready access to the "own use" rationale for eviction.

 In general the informal market of secondary suites is mutually beneficial to owners, who can draw on additional rental income, and to tenants, who can access housing that is generally more affordable than what is available in the formal housing sector.
 The benefits don't accrue evenly though, and the interests of homeowning artisanal landlords and secondary suite tenants do not always align, [as evidenced by landlords looking for ways to circumvent the residential tenancy act by e.g. using suites as short-term rentals](https://www.theglobeandmail.com/real-estate/in-high-cost-vancouver-the-trick-is-getting-strangers-to-pay-the-rent/article15676047/).